nadsbuhdha/portfolio-project-1/README.md

 ### About Us Section

-The about us section contains two brief descriptions of who we are as well as an overview of the type of equipment and resources we have available.
+The about us section contains two brief descriptions of who we are, as well as an overview of the type of equipment and resources we have available.
 Each section is of equal size and features a h2 heading with a short paragraph underneath outlining important information about the studio.
 The h2 letter spacing is set at 0.2em so that the spacing draws the user in yet is still responsive to smaller devices.
 It is  explicitly stated that this studio is available for any ability musicians in order to ensure amateur musicians are enticed to use the studio whilst more advanced musicians are aware their needs will be catered for.

 ![Alt Text](assets/images/about-us.png)